The Bankrate promise

 Alternatives to startup business loans

-Startup loans are a useful source of funding for new companies, but like any form of financing, they have pros and cons.
+Startup loans are a useful source of funding for new companies.
+But like any form of financing, they have pros and cons.
 It’s important to consider all of your options when looking to fund a business.
 Some alternatives to startup business loans include:

 - Business credit card.
 Credit cards are a flexible option to assist startups with operational expenses.
-Some of the best business cards offer introductory APR rates and rewards that can help you save money.
+Some of the best business cards offer introductory interest rates and rewards that can help you save money.
 Additionally, if you pay the balance back in full each month, you won’t be charged interest.

 The bottom line